 The private island of Ninamu is owned by Chris O'Callaghan and his wife and features only seven hand-built bungalows.
 There was a wide variety of activities to do on the absolutely pristine atoll that we enjoyed daily, including snorkeling with a group of eight manta rays.
 We only brought one 8wt fly rod, but waded the endless coral flats to land over 15 species of fish on the fly, including bluefin trevally, yellow margin triggerfish, queenfish, goat fish, snapper, several varieties of coral trout, trumpetfish, and more.
 We also fished the one pass out of the atoll to the ocean, which if it had not been for a strong wind we could have targeted tuna, marlin, wahoo and mahi mahi.

-We just returned from a long weekend in Charleston, South Carolina.
+In June 2018, we spend a long weekend in Charleston, South Carolina.
 We had a great day of fishing with Captain Chris Wilson of Finaddict Charters (http://www.charlestonflyfishingguide.com/) aboard his 16 foot Hell's Bay Professional.
 We casted soft plastics and flies to redfish and trout, and managed to sight cast to a few nice redfish.
 We also landed a solid speckled sea trout and some feisty ladyfish.
 Capt.
 Chris is a patient and knowledgeable guide and we highly recommend a day with him in Charleston!